gnadare/gnadare.github.io/content/teaching/ITC/index.md

 computational models.
 We simply do not have other techniques which work (for now, but that is the case since many decades).

-Planned course Content by weeks:
+Planned course content by weeks:

 1) Regular expressions, finite automata and nondeterminism.